How to Fix Things

 If you must deduce smaller links in the chain, draw from several approaches:

-2. Test something in the middle of the chain.
+- Test something in the middle of the chain.
 If it can slice the chain in half, the number of possible problem areas has been resolved.
-To be sure, test both sides of that chain, since it might be two problems!
+To be sure, test both sides of that chain, since it might be two issues!

 Perceive

 Pay close attention to every little detail.
-Absolutely anything out-of-place from convention (e.g., minor scuffs, a strange prompt, an unusual statement) may be connected to the problem.
+Absolutely anything out-of-place from convention (e.g., minor scuffs, a strange prompt, an unusual statement) may be connected to the issue.

 While completely focused, test it a few more times (if possible) by changing the origin and destination locations:

-Many times, the end user (who will not be naturally aware of any of this) will have a hard time understanding the specifics of their problem, but will lose patience with the fact the problem still exists.
+Many times, the end user or consumer (who will not be naturally oblivious of all this) will have a hard time understanding the specifics of their problem, but will lose patience with the fact the problem persists.
 They will often say “my car is broken” or “the computer won’t turn on”.
 If you can, ask them for key information about precise elements as the event transpires.
 This serves several functions:

 To get even more perceptions, it helps tremendously to shift around perspectives.
 Look at it from multiple angles, which is a product of creative thinking.
 We can train ourselves to examine conventional things through unconventional lenses.